Best Dato App Alternatives for Mac in 2026

 Why switch from Dato: You've reached the third signal — you want to understand how your week is going, not just see it.
 Aftertone adds the intelligence layer that a menu bar utility cannot: patterns, analysis, and feedback on whether your schedule is producing results.

-8. BusyCal — best for power calendar features at a one-time price
+8. BusyCal — best for power calendar features at $30/month

 Best for: Dato users stepping up to a full calendar who want maximum scheduling depth — smart filters, event templates, custom repeating rules — and prefer paying once.

 The design is functional rather than refined, which will matter to some Dato users.
 A separate purchase is required for iPhone (~$10).
-But for pure calendar power at a one-time price, nothing else on this list matches its depth.
+But for pure calendar power at $30/month, nothing else on this list matches its depth.

 Pros: